invoiceninja/invoiceninja.github.io/source/en/invoices.md

 You must select a client from the list to apply your invoice to.

-### Invoice Details

-- **Invoice Date** - Automatically generated with today's date, is simply the date of the invoice.
-- **Due Date** - Optionally, you may include a later due date for payment of the invoice.
-If no due date is specified, the full amount is due immediately.
-- **Partial/Deposit** - Optionally, specify a required partial payment or deposit on the invoice, with its own due date, separate from, and owed before the invoice due date for the invoice's full amount.
-- **Invoice #** - The invoice number is auto generated as per _Settings > Advanced Settings > Generated Numbers_
-- **PO Number** - Optionally, typically for when you client has a product order number to provide for you, for their own recordkeeping purposes.
-- **Discount** - Enter a discount amount to apply to the invoice, either as a percentage, or a flat rate.

 ### Contacts

 ![Client contacts on invoice](/assets/images/clients/client_auto_included_on_invoice_example.png "Client contacts on invoice")